lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 > - Release unmerged changes from community add-on
 >   - Make Tailscale SSH configurable
 >   - Optionally copy Tailscale Serve's certificate files to /ssl folder
+>   - Make forwarding to host configurable [only in the beta repo]
 >   - Make DSCP configurable on tailscaled's network traffic
 >   - Configure log format for the add-on to be compatible with Tailscale's format